-Michelle is a Research Scientist at CSIRO, working in Design for Sustainability Transitions with the Net Zero Mission.
-She has 20 years of experience supporting collaborative teams and groups to apply design-based approaches in the context of innovation, strategy, and change making.
-Her work focuses on creative agency for navigating societal decision.
-She seeks to help build the knowledge and practice base for sustainable, just and regenerative transitions.
+Michelle is a Research Scientist with a specialty in Design for Sustainability Transitions.
+She has 20 years of experience supporting transdisciplinary collaboration to apply design-based and participatory approaches in the context of research, innovation, strategy, and change making.
+Her work focuses on enabling creative agency, dialogue, and evidence-informed decisions for navigating sustainability transitions.
+Her research helps build the knowledge and practice base for catalysing systems change through:

 In her work she has been involved in a range of industries, for instance agriculture, infrastructure, commercial insurance, media, telecommunications, product development and manufacturing, child protection, education, international development, and unemployment.
 This has taken her into diverse contexts including all levels of government, philanthropy, commercial business (small, medium, and large), non-profit/NGOs, startups, regions, and communities.
 In these contexts she facilitates design-based approaches for transitions, regional capacity building, strategy, services, products, entrepreneurship, community development, and social innovation.
 Prior to CSIRO, she worked for The Australian Centre for Social Innovation, Second Road, her own consulting business (MMBD), Suncorp, and Pacific Market International (Seattle).